-Information about eczema by Dermatologist Dr. Okamoto in Vienna
+Information about eczema by Dermatologist Prof. Dr. Okamoto in Vienna

 An eczema is commonly characterized by red, scaly plaques on the skin which can also blister.
 Affected areas often itch leading to sometimes severe deterioration of quality of life.
 Scratching even worsens the condition, leading to wounds which are not only painful but represent potential gateways for bacterial infections.